sonjoybarmon/creative-agency-client/README.md

 Site is responsive, it has firebase authentication and a collection of e-mails in MongoDB from where it will differentiate whether the logged in user is a guest or an admin.

 ### Client
-- An user can order service, set a price and can upload an image as a sample.
+- An user can order service,.
 - User can post reviews.
 - User will be able to see their work progress through the status.